ThePiR0/Amfoss_Tasks/README.md

 # Amfoss_Tasks
 ## SELF INTRO

 Hi, my name is Aaryan Ajeeth Kumar, and I am currently a first-year Computer Science Engineering student.
-Although my programming experience is primarily with Java, which I studied from 8th to 10th grade, I am eager to delve deeper into the world of coding.
+Although my programming experience is primarily with Java, which I studied in 10th grade, I am eager to delve deeper into the world of coding.
 I am dedicated to enhancing my skills and pushing my limits in this ever-evolving field.

 ## INTROSPECTION